Matthew 26

 [75] And Peter remembered the word that Jesus had said, Before the cock crows, you will deny Me three times.
 And having gone out, he wept bitterly.

 “And having gone out, he wept bitterly.”
-This is sorrow after it happened.
-But it did happen, and it can’t be erased from your mind.
-This denial helped Peter later in his life when he had to face his own challenges.
-He will always remember that “on that day, I have denied the Lord,” and he will not let it happen again.
-This experience helped Peter to pass through more challenges than others.
-Once you make a mistake with the Lord, use that mistake to remind yourself and let it not happen again.
-Each day, we do something that should be remembered and use that to glorify the Lord and remind ourselves of the mercy of God because He forgives our mistakes.
+This weeping was a sorrow after it happened, but it did happen, and it can’t be erased from the mind.
+This denial would help Peter later on in life when he had to face his own challenges.
+He would always remember that “on that day I have denied the Lord,” and he would not let it happen again.
+This experience helped Peter pass through more challenges than others.
+Once you make a mistake with the Lord, use that mistake to remind yourself, and do not let it happen again.
+Each day, we do something that should be remembered and use that to glorify the Lord and remind ourselves of the mercy of God, because He forgives our mistakes.